-Self Graduate Fellows will be appointed in 2023-2024 as a 50 percent full-time equivalent (.50 FTE) Graduate Research Assistant (GRA) for 12 months.
-All fellows will be appointed at the annual rate of \$34,850 for a maximum of four years, or until graduation, whichever comes first.
+Self Graduate Fellows will be appointed in 2024-2025 at a 50 percent full-time equivalent (.50 FTE) Graduate Research Assistant (GRA) for 12 months.
+All fellows will be appointed at the annual rate of \$36,000 for a maximum of four years, or until graduation, whichever comes first.
 Funding cannot extend beyond graduation.
-The rate of pay will hold steady during the entire period of appointment.
+The rate of pay will hold steady during the entire period of appointment unless raises are applied at the discretion of the Self Graduate Fellowship Board of Trustees and/or KU.
 New fellows will be appointed to begin work in early August (the fifth pay period of the fiscal year calendar).
-Paychecks are distributed bi-weekly and follow the payroll calendar.
-Year-round, 12-month support is provided to help Self Graduate Fellows make progress to their degrees.
+Paychecks are distributed bi-weekly as a direct deposit into a bank account and follow the payroll calendar.
+Year-round, 12-month support is provided to help Self Graduate Fellows make progress to their degrees and maintain continual employment.